Minkowski content and natural parameterization for the Schramm-Loewner evolution: Introduction

 exists as a limit in $L^2$ and with probability one.

-This outline is carried out in Section \ref{mainsec} assuming a moment bound, Theorem \ref{keyestimate} which is proved later.
-The proof essentially follows the outline above using a smoothed version of $J_r$.
-This establishes with probability one that $\MC[\gamma \cap \dsquare]$ exists for every dyadic square $\dsquare$.
-Section \ref{natsec} uses this to prove the statements in Theorem \ref{bigtheorem}, again leaving one fact for the last section.
+This outline is carried out in Section~\ref{mainsec} assuming a moment bound, Theorem~\ref{keyestimate} which is proved later.
+This establishes that with probability one \mbox{${\operatorname{Cont}_d}[\gamma\cap\Gamma]$} exists for every dyadic square $\Gamma$.
+Section~\ref{natsec} uses this to prove the statements in Theorem \ref{bigtheorem}, again leaving one fact for the last section.

 The main estimates are proved in the final section.
-Section \ref{onepointsec} analyzes the one-point estimate, that is, the estimates for getting close to a single point $z$.
+Section~\ref{onepointsec} analyzes the one-point estimate, that is, the estimate for getting close to a single point $z$.
+See Theorem~\ref{lime}.
 A key to the two-point estimate is to understand the one-point estimate very well.
-For ease we consider $SLE$ in the disk between boundary points and choose the origin to be the target point.
-Two-sided radial, which is an example of what are sometimes called $SLE(\kappa,\rho)$ processes, describes chordal $SLE$ ``conditioned to go through $z$''.
+For ease, we consider $\SLE$ in the disk between boundary points and choose the origin to be the target point.
+Two-sided radial, which is an example of what are sometimes called $\SLE(\kappa,\rho)$ processes, describes chordal $\SLE$ ``conditioned to go through $z$.''
 It can be analyzed by a one-dimensional SDE.
-We use this to study $SLE$ conditioned to get near $z$.
-To do the two-point estimate, we start in Section \ref{twopointsec} by reviewing the basic idea that after one gets close to a point, one tends not to return to it.
+We use this to study $\SLE$ conditioned to get near $z$.
+To do the two-point estimate, we start in Section~\ref{twopointsec} by reviewing the basic idea that after one gets close to a point, one tends not to return to it.
 This statement requires care to make precise.
-In the final section we complete the proof giving a rigorous version of the rough outline above.
+See Lemmas~\ref{inpart} and~\ref{inpart2}.
+In the final section, we complete the proof giving a rigorous version of the rough outline above.